A baby's skin coloring can vary greatly, depending on the baby's age, race or ethnic group, temperature, and whether or not the baby is crying.

 When a baby is first born, the skin is a dark red to purple color.
 As the baby begins to breathe air, the color changes to red.
 This redness normally begins to fade in the first day.
 A baby's hands and feet may stay bluish in color for several days.
-This is a normal response to a baby's immature blood circulation.
-Blue coloring of other parts of the body, however, isn't normal.
+This is a normal response to a baby's underdeveloped blood circulation.
+But blue coloring of other parts of the body isn't normal.

-Moulding is the elongation of the shape of a baby's head.
-It occurs when the movable bones of the baby's head overlap to help the baby pass through the mother's birth canal.
+Molding is the irregular shape of a baby's head from the birth process.
 Normal shape usually returns by the end of the first week.

 This is soft, downy hair on a baby's body, especially on the shoulders, back, forehead, and cheeks.
-It's more noticeable in premature babies, but isn't usually seen in babies born very late in pregnancy.
+It's more noticeable in premature babies.
+It will slowly disappear.

-Milia are tiny, white, hard spots that look like pimples on a newborn's nose.
-They may also appear on the chin and forehead.
+Milia are tiny, white, bumps on a newborn's nose, cheeks, chin and forehead.
 Milia form from oil glands and disappear on their own.
 When these occur in a baby's mouth and gums, they are called Epstein pearls.

 Stork bites or salmon patches